 The people of Enid had the freedom to fuel freedom.

+Agriculture is one of Enid’s oldest and strongest businesses.
+Until 1998 the Enid Board of Trade was running Oklahoma’s feed and grain association, managing all sorts of things from correct utilization of plant adjuvants to seed trade management.
 In addition to agriculture and defense, Enid was home to a large number of individuals – including my dad, an independent petroleum geologist – and companies involved in the exploration, production and refining of oil.
 In fact, I grew up about three miles across town from a facility known as the Champlin Oil Refinery.

 Just like the Oklahoma state song says, “the wind comes sweepin’ down the plains” on a regular basis in Enid.
 On rare occasions, however, the wind blew from the East instead of the West.
 As a result, it was often accompanied by sulphur-tinted vapors emanating from that oil refinery.

 Did the people on the West Side of Enid panic upon smelling the refinery fumes from the East Side?
 No, they didn’t.
 In Enid, that vapor wasn’t regarded as “air pollution”; instead, it was respected – albeit in an odd sort of way – as the aroma of jobs, money and economic vitality.